rammk1999/c1-swe-summit-fa2018/README.md

-# c1-swe-summit-fa2018
+##Capital One Software Summit Submission Fall 2018
-Capital One Software Summit Submission Fall 2018
+Submission for the final round of Capital One's SWE Summit (Winter 2018).
+Applicants were asked to create a webapp to analyze data and provide insightful visualizations and charts for the [coding challenge](https://www.mindsumo.com/contests/bikeshare-data).
+The challenge consisted of working with bike sharing data from Los Angeles.